vibha-h/Movwe/README.md

     3. In the "Enter Join Code" text box, enter a valid join code
     4. Press "Join Lobby" button

+### View Lobby

+    1. Join a lobby (see "Join Lobby")
+    2. At home screen, press the "profile" or "lobby" button
+    3. Select the desired lobby

+### Leave Lobby

+    1. View a lobby (see "View Lobby")
+    2. Select "Leave Lobby" under the lobby selector dropdown
+    3. On the confirmation page, select "Yes"

+    Note: You can't leave a lobby that has been finalized.
+Please ask the lobby owner to open the lobby if you'd like to leave.

 ### Add Movie to Lobby

     1. Create or join a lobby (see "Create lobby" or "Join Lobby")